Mathmagician8191/Liberty-Chess/Standards/ULCI.md

 * arbitrary white space between tokens is allowed
   Example: "debug on\n" and "   debug     on  \n" and "\t  debug \t  \t\ton\t  \n" all set the debug mode of the client on.

-* The client will always be in forced mode which means it should never start calculating or pondering without receiving a "go" command first.
+* The client will always be in forced mode which means it should never start calculating without receiving a "go" command first.

 * Before the client is asked to search on a position, there will always be a position command to tell the client about the current position.